lnarasim/geekshub_python_bootcamp/topics/functions.md

 ---

+# First Class Functions
+* Passed to a function as argument
+* A function can be returned
+* It can be assigned to a variable
+* Stored in a data structure
+* Functions are first class citizens

+# Higher Order Functions
+* A function is called higher order function if
+    * Takes function as argument
+    * Returns a function

+---

 # Exercises

 1. Write a function that returns list of numbers from 0 to 1000 that are multiples of 3 and 7